What is Franchising?

 When you’re in charge of your own business, you can set your schedule, make staffing decisions, advertise and market to your community, and run day-to-day operations on your terms.
 Leave behind the guesswork and uncertainty that comes with standalone business ownership.

-As the world’s largest home services company with many franchise brands, Neighborly has more than 5,000 franchises with 18 brands.
+As the world’s largest home services company with many franchise brands, Neighborly has more than 5,000 franchises with 19 North American brands.

 The Benefits of Owning a Franchise